MicrosoftDocs/win32/desktop-src/Services/modifying-the-dacl-for-a-service.md

 ---
-Description: A service control program can create or modify the DACL associated with a service to control access. ms.assetid: 24bfb2b5-34be-4d38-a690-90d29f5d4f9c
+description: A service control program can create or modify the DACL associated with a service to control access. ms.assetid: 24bfb2b5-34be-4d38-a690-90d29f5d4f9c
 title: Modifying the DACL for a Service ms.topic: article